Five facts about pure cremation

 You can – although local funeral directors typically don’t have their own crematorium, so although the cremation might be reasonably close to where you live, it won’t actually be performed by the funeral director.

-Most direct cremations are carried out by a trusted, national brand like Pure Cremation.
-We will collect someone from anyone in mainland Britain and bring them into our care, performing the cremation at our own crematorium.
+Wherever you live in mainland Britain, you can have a pure cremation.
+We will collect someone from anyone in mainland Britain and bring them into our care, performing the cremation at our own crematoria.

 We then return the ashes, personally and by hand to loved ones, so they never have to travel anywhere – and of course they can arrange a send-off nearby, perhaps in a place that was meaningful to the person who has died.